Reservoir - South East

 Health performance in Reservoir - South East is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts

-Reservoir South East faces significant health challenges with common health conditions prevalent across all age groups, but notably higher among older residents.
+Reservoir South East faces significant health challenges with common health conditions prevalent across all age groups but notably higher among older cohorts.

 Approximately 51% of its total population (~7,232 people) has private health cover, slightly lower than the average SA2 area.
-Mental health issues and arthritis are the most common medical conditions in the area, affecting 9.3% and 8.0% of residents respectively.
-About 69.0% of residents report being free from medical ailments, compared to 70.2% across Greater Melbourne.
-The area has a higher proportion of seniors aged 65 and over at 18.0%, or 2,538 people, compared to the 15.2% in Greater Melbourne.
-Health outcomes among seniors require more attention than those of the broader population.
+The most common medical conditions are mental health issues (9.3%) and arthritis (8.0%).
+About 69.0% of residents report no medical ailments, compared to 70.2% in Greater Melbourne.
+The area has a higher proportion of seniors aged 65 and over at 18.0% (2,538 people), compared to 15.2% in Greater Melbourne.
+Health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health